AFFILIATE MARKETING WITH GOOGLE ADS

 • attribute the conversions to the clicks and sessions with the help of the SubID values

-Once your conversion data was attributed to your traffic data, it can be imported in Google Analytics as ecommerce conversion events which are also available as a goal.
+Once your conversion data is attributed to your traffic data, it can be imported into Google Analytics as ecommerce conversion events, which are also available as a goal.
 After linking your Google Analytics and Google Ads accounts, you can then automatically import conversion data registered in Google Analytics in Google Ads.
-It is also possible to directly integrate affiliate conversion data in Google Ads without the use of Google Analytics.
-You can follow our Google Ads Integration guide if you want to integrate your conversions in Google Ads directly or via Google Analytics.

-This way you will have a new column available which will show the number of clickouts your campaigns generated, which you can place next to your conversion column.
-Click here to see a step by step guide on how to create a Clickout column within Google Ads.
+This way, you will have a new column available, which will show the number of clickouts your campaigns generated, which you can place next to your conversion column.

-I will explain to you how exactly you can set up these 3 essential audiences:
+We will explain to you how exactly you can set up these 3 essential audiences:

 • Users who clicked on an affiliate link but did not generate a sale